 It’s never been easier to learn anything–anytime and anywhere.

 We need learners who graduate with deeper learning outcomes that include and extend beyond content knowledge.
-We must transform the system to fully integrate schools and communities that leverage the “power of place” to equip students with the tools and skills they need–through authentic experiences–to collaborate, think critically and solve complex challenges.
+We must transform the system to focus on integrating schools and communities that leverage the “power of place” in order to equip–through authentic experiences–students with the tools and skills they need to collaborate, think critically and solve complex challenges.
 This is an absolute requirement as we build a modern workforce equipped to thrive in the “gig economy.”
 We need young people who are invested in their communities and cities to boost both education and employment.

 For more, check out these popular blogs on Place-Based Education or click here to see them all.